aimeemcgrenera/github_python_pull/README.md

 ## Architecture
     ├── config                                    # folder to add additional conifguration files to
     |    ├── config_top_python_repos.json         # mock config
-    ├── env                                       # virtual enviornment
-    |    ├── Include
-    |    ├── Lib
-    |    ├── Scripts
-    |    ├──pyenv.cfg
-    ├── test
-        ├──test.py                                # unit tests
     ├── main.py                                   # main python script
     ├── README.md
-    ├── requirements.txt
+    ├── requirements.txt                          # code dependencies
+    ├── test.py                                   # unit tests
     └── ...

 ## Configuration
-To alter the API request or the BigQuery Project and/or Dataset you would like to push the data to, create a new configuration file.
+To alter the API request or the Google BigQuery destination you would like to push the data to, create a new configuration file.
 ```
 [
   {